SmartFarmingOnIoT/HackBout-2020/README.md

 The custom built website was tailored specifically for the same, thus maximising the performance and user friendliness.
 More can be understood by visiting the website: https://smartfarmingoniot.github.io/runtimeTerrorOnIoT/index.html

+ The codes for the same are available above / on our Repository - SmartFarmingOnIoT ( https://github.com/SmartFarmingOnIoT/runtimeTerrorOnIoT )